oracle-livelabs/goldengate/atp-objectstorage/monitor/monitor.md

     ![Replicat Process Information - Statistics](https://oracle-livelabs.github.io/goldengate/ggs-common/monitor/images/01-06-rep-statistics.png " ")

+7. In the Oracle Cloud console, navigate to the OCI Object Storage bucket and check its contents.

 ## Task 2: Using the Performance Metrics Server

 1. In the GoldenGate deployment console, click **Performance Metrics Server**, and then click **EXT**.